 Know of a great place to live, work or visit?
 Here’s your opportunity to contribute to our process as we develop our "2012 Great Places You’ve (Maybe) Never Heard Of," to be published in our October/November issue of MOTHER EARTH NEWS.
 Here are links to our past installments and, as you can see, the great places mentioned are a mix of big, medium and pretty darned small towns.
-Some are better known, and some are quite tucked-away.
+Some are better known, and some are q

 We’re looking for sustainable communities that are impressively fun and livable, and offer a high quality of life at an affordable cost.
 We’re aware of high-profile great places like Ashville, N.C.; Madison, Wis.; or Eugene, Ore., but we want to hear about some of the lesser-known jewels in our nation.

 Our goal isn’t to convince all of our readers to quit their jobs and move to the Next Great Place, but to provide examples of how communities throughout the country are getting things right on multiple levels.
 Though some of these great places might have a strong reputation in their regions, they might not be appreciated as widely or as thoroughly as they deserve.